dentech-floss/datetime/README.md

 # datetime

-Contains various date/time related utility functionality, like parsing and formatting ISO8601 strings to/from UTC as well as different timezones/locations.
+Contains various date/time related utility functionality, like parsing and formatting ISO8601 strings + converting [Date](https://github.com/googleapis/api-common-protos/blob/main/google/type/date.proto) and [DateTime](https://github.com/googleapis/api-common-protos/blob/main/google/type/datetime.proto) Google Common Types to/from UTC as well as different timezones/locations.

+For dealing with ISO8601 formatted strings we make use of the [relvacode/iso8601](https://github.com/relvacode/iso8601) library.

 It also contains a "TimeProvider" which is useful for controlling the perception of time in a service, by injecting this we get a single and mockable source of the current time throughout the code base.

 ## Install